Pixel-Man360/StreetRacer/README.md

 Street Racer

 Note: I do not own the assets.
-Those were made and all rights reserved by Synty.
+Those were made and all rights were reserved by Synty.

-Street Racer is an Open-world racing game prototype inspired from Need For Speed Heat and Forza Horizon 5.
-This game features a mid-scale map with three different areas: City, Desert and Forest.
+Street Racer is an Open-world racing game prototype inspired by Need For Speed Heat and Forza Horizon 5.
+This game features a mid-scale map with three different areas: City, Desert, and Forest.
-It has Two different race modes: Time-attack and Sprint.
+It has two different race modes: Time-attack and Sprint.
 As this project is a prototype and a submission to a university lab, the race logic and AI logic are very simple due to the time constraint.
+All the project codes are inside the Scripts folder.
+The scenes folder contains all the scenes.

+Scenes:
+MainMenu -> Self-explanatory
+FreeRoam -> Free Roam scene
+RaceLevel -> Scene for all the races
+Level Creator -> Level creating tool
+Test -> Where the driving system was prototyped

 Systems Implemented:
-1) Physics based driving system
+1) Physics-based driving system
 2) AI
 3) Level Generator Tool (Used to all 6 races)
 4) Save/Load system